Judicial Appointments Board for Scotland: History

 The Judicial Appointments Board was established in June 2002 on a non-statutory, ad hoc, basis by the Scottish Government, and was given statutory authority by the Judiciary and Courts (Scotland) Act 2008.
 The board was established on a statutory basis following criticism of its perceived lack of independence from political interference by the executive, and following the Scottish Government's consultation Strengthening Judicial Independence in a Modern Scotland.

-In 2002 the board initially had equal numbers of lay and legally qualified members: 5 lay members, 3 judicial members, and 2 members from the legal profession (advocate and solicitors).
+In 2002, the board initially had equal numbers of lay and legally qualified members: five lay members, three judicial members, and two members from the legal profession (advocate and solicitors).
 The method of creating the board and appointing members was not without criticism.
 The Law Society of Scotland in its members' magazine Journal was critical that the appointments process did not follow procedures recommended by the Committee on Standards in Public Life, and the chair of the board is a lay member, a situation said to be "unique in Europe", where the norm is for self-governing bodies to control judicial appointments.

-In 2006 Sir Neil McIntosh, chair of the board, was critical that the Scottish Executive did not put the board on a statutory footing, as is the case for the Judicial Appointments Commission in England.
+In 2006, Sir Neil McIntosh, chair of the board, was critical that the Scottish Executive did not put the board on a statutory footing, as is the case for the Judicial Appointments Commission in England.

+In 2022, an amendment to the Judiciary and Courts (Scotland) Act 2008 increased the size of the board from 12 to 16, retaining the equal split of lay and legal/judicial members.

 The board continues to be chaired by a lay member, who is appointed to the position by the Scottish Ministers.
-The chairing member is appointed for a maximum of 4 years, and may be reappointed.
+The chairing member is appointed for a maximum of four years, and may be reappointed.